 Lorna joined the team at Beaconsfield Veterinary Centre in late 2015.
 She started as a cattery attendant in 2005, and then made the transition into nursing just 2 days after graduating from High School in 2007.
 Her background has given her a keen interest in felines and strong foundation in cat handling and behaviour.
 Lorna loves all aspects of nursing but her passion lies in surgery and caring for our native wildlife.

-At home Liz is owned by her two cats, Lucy, an Exotic Shorthair, and Squid, a Persian.
-She also has two Cockatiels, Shadow and Angel
+At home Liz is owned by her three cats – Lucy, an Exotic Shorthair, Squid, a Persian, and Barney a Domestic Short Hair.
+She also has two Cockatiels, Shadow and Angel.

 Steph started working at Beaconsfield vet in June 2019.
 Steph has a strong passion for animal care and has a particular interest in surgery.
 In her spare time, Steph is watching the latest movies and hanging with friends playing board games.
 At home Steph has two cats, Catniss and Merlin and her beautiful Greyhound, Primrose